 Consequences of Bullying

-Post-Traumatic Stress Disorder is a stress disorder that occurs as the result of either acute trauma, an event that continues to exert its frightening influence after the event is over, or cumulative trauma, which is found in the ongoing, daily life bullying experience that occurs through relationships, especially significant, supposedly caregiving relationships (Erwin, 2005).
+Post-Traumatic Stress Disorder occurs as the result of either acute trauma – an event that continues to exert its frightening influence after the event is over, or cumulative trauma – which is found in the ongoing, daily life bullying experience that occurs through relationships, especially significant, supposedly caregiving relationships (Erwin, 2005).
 Without intervention or repair, PTSD can exhibit a range of physical and nervous system symptoms, playing out in flashbacks, emotional triggers, and physiological distress.
 Constant states of fear, shame, or anger with varying degrees of intensity are the victim’s burden, the result of overwhelming traumatic experience, always found in bullying (Erwin, 2017).

 Consistently, one of the leading causes of death in children is suicide.
 Peer victimization in children and adolescents is associated with higher rates of suicidal ideation and suicide attempts (see JAMA, American Pediatrics, 2014, and the CDC, 2014).
 Research indicates that it is not just the victims of bullying who bear emotional and behavioral consequences.
 An analysis of 47 different published studies found that youth who were either bullies or victims of bullying were more likely to commit suicide or think about committing suicide.
-Without a complete protocoled process leading ultimately to healing, both victims and bullies carry short term as well as longer emotional consequences.
-The bully is more likely to develop substance addictions and engage in criminal activities while the victim blames self and suffers low confidence.
+Without a complete protocoled process leading ultimately to healing, both victims and bullies carry short-term, as well as long-term, emotional traumatic consequences.
+The bully is more likely to develop substance addictions and engage in criminal activities, while the victim blames self and suffers low confidence.

 Complications of Bullying

-- protecting reputation or status of individuals or institutions,
+- To protect reputation or status of individuals or institutions,

-- avoiding taking action, engaging more purposefully, or helping a victim face into or confront a perpetrator.
+- To avoid taking action, engaging more purposefully, or help a victim face into or confront a perpetrator.